matheusjunqueiradasilva/MatheusJunqueiradaSilva/README.md

 ## Helo!
 I'am Matheus Junqueira :grin:

-- I"m live in Brazil :brazil:
+- I"m live in :Brazil:
 - 🌱 I have been learning more about Python, Django and Machine Learning :desktop_computer: